sovity/dataspace-portal/authority-portal-backend/README.md

 ## About This Component

-Backend for the Authority Portal.
+Backend for the Data Space Portal.
 Built with Quarkus, Kotlin and JOOQ.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>